svakulenk0/TRECMicroblog17/README.md

 Evaluation will take place from July 25 00:00:00 UTC to August 3 23:59:59 UTC

+188 topics provided by the organizers in JSON format.
+A sample topic contains title, description and narrative fields.

 Scenario A. Push notifications should be:

 * relevant (on topic) -- tweet-query similarity ranking